 About

-Wellington Hydrogeology Ltd. is an independent consulting firm based in Puslinch, Ontario.
-We offer specialized hydrogeological and environmental consulting services to our land development clients throughout southern Ontario.
+Wellington Hydrogeology Ltd. is an independent consulting firm based in Puslinch, Ontario, providing specialized hydrogeological and environmental consulting services for land development projects across southern Ontario.

-Our commitment is to provide expertise and insights essential for sustainable land development.
-Our clients include municipalities, private landowners, and residential, industrial and commercial land developers.
+Our focus is to deliver practical expertise and technical insight that supports sustainable and responsible land development.
+Our clients include municipalities, private landowners, and residential, commercial, and industrial developers.
+We also provide subcontract hydrogeological and environmental services to engineering and environmental consulting firms.

-Wellington Hydrogeology is registered with Professional Geoscientists Ontario (PGO) to provide environmental consulting services within the province of Ontario.
+Wellington Hydrogeology is registered with Professional Geoscientists Ontario (PGO) to provide professional geoscience services within the province of Ontario.

-At Wellington Hydrogeology, we pride ourselves on cultivating strong professional relationships with a diverse array of stakeholders in the land development industry.
-We regularly collaborate with planners, ecologists, geotechnical consultants, architects, stormwater and wastewater design engineers, building science professionals and other environmental firms.
-Our collaborations with municipal and provincial regulatory approval authorities, conservation and source protection agencies, and fellow consultants ensure that our clients receive comprehensive and informed guidance throughout their projects.
-Through these partnerships, we consistently navigate the complexities of environmental regulations and promote sustainable development practices, ultimately contributing to the responsible stewardship of Ontario’s natural resources.
+We pride ourselves on building strong, collaborative relationships with a wide range of stakeholders in the land development industry.
+We regularly work alongside planners, ecologists, geotechnical engineers, architects, stormwater and wastewater design engineers, building science professionals, and other environmental consultants.
+We also engage closely with municipal and provincial regulators, conservation authorities, and source protection agencies to ensure our clients receive clear, coordinated, and technically sound guidance throughout the approval process.

 Angie Mason